apache/pulsar/site2/docs/administration-isolation-bookie.md

 In this case, if you want to make the rack-aware placement policy work as usual, you need to configure an enforced minimum rack size of bookies (`MinNumRacksPerWriteQuorum`).

 For example, you have the same BookKeeper cluster with the same topic requirements `EnsembleSize=3, WriteQuorum=3, AckQuorum=2` as shown in the above diagram.
-When all the bookie instances in Rack3 and Rack4 failed, you only have 2 available racks and there are the following three possibilities.
+When all the bookie instances in Rack3 and Rack4 fail, you only have 2 available racks and there are the following three possibilities.

 * If you have configured `EnforceMinNumRacksPerWriteQuorum=true` and `MinNumRacksPerWriteQuorum=3`, the BookKeeper client fails to choose bookies, which means new ledgers cannot be created and old ledgers cannot be recovered.
 Because the requirement of `MinNumRacksPerWriteQuorum=3` cannot be fulfilled.